brendonthiede/brendonthiede.github.io/_posts/2018-09-18-puppeteer-with-angular.markdown

   sed -i -e 's/browsers:.*\[.*\],/browsers: ['\''ChromeHeadlessNoSandbox'\''], customLaunchers: { ChromeHeadlessNoSandbox: { base: '\''ChromeHeadless'\'', flags: ['\''--no-sandbox'\''] } },/g' $CONF fi
 {% endhighlight %}

-Note that I had to add some extra config to disable sandboxing, which will work on Windows as well.
-I just couldn't get the sandbox set up in the amount of time I allowed myself to play with this.

 Now I can run the tests on Linux: